hashicorp/vault-client-dotnet/docs/System.md

 <a name="deleteconfigauditingrequestheader"></a>
 # **DeleteConfigAuditingRequestHeader**
-> void DeleteConfigAuditingRequestHeader (string header)
+> void DeleteConfigAuditingRequestHeader (string header, TimeSpan? wrapTTL = null)

 Disable auditing of the given request header.